KS Real Estate Commission

 No, nonresident applicants may apply if they hold an equivalent license in their state of residence.
 See KSA 58-3040.

-Pending applicants can login to MyLicense E-gov to review their application checklist; items shown as "Unchecked" or "Incomplete" have either not been submitted or are still being processed.
-Commission staff will contact an applicant via email to request missing information.
-Most licenses are issued within 2-3 business days of receipt of a complete application unless additional review is required.
+Pending applicants can login to the Public Portal to review their processing status; items shown as "In Progress" or "Pending" have either not been submitted or are still being processed.
+Commission staff will contact an applicant via email to request missing information; if we have not contacted you, no additional information is being requested and your application is being processed in the order received.
+Most licenses are issued within 7-10 business days of receipt of a complete application unless additional review is required.

 No, the Commission does not issue work permits or temp licenses.
 Most licenses are issued within 2-3 business days of receipt of a complete application.